holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 4. Inside `zomes/exercise/src/lib.rs`
    - Define a new struct for your entry: 'Greeting'.
    - Implement the function with `unimplemented!()`.
-5. Compile your code: `./run_build.sh`.
+5. Compile and test your code: `cd tests && npm install && npm test`.
-6. Run the test: `./run_tests.sh`.
-7. Don't stop until the test runs green.
+6. Don't stop until the test runs green.

 </inline-notification>